OpenAirOrchestra/display-carnie-gigs/readme.txt

 == Description ==

-Display Gigs from carnie-gigs website on a second, public webstie.
+Display Gigs from carnie-gigs plugin on a second, public webstie.

 == Installation ==